|Methodist New Connexion, Park Street, in 2015||Methodist New Connexion, Lord Street Sunday School|

 Macclesfield has a collection of substantial Nonconformist Chapels, dating from 17th, 18th and 19th centuries.
 Starting at the top left, the following chapels are shown:

 St. George's Street Baptist Chapel was built in 1873-4.
 The baptists had formerly had a chapel in Calamine Street, off Windmill Street.
+Sunlight reaches the frontage in the evening and one of the shots above was taken in June about 7.30 pm

 The Brunswick Methodist Church in Chapel Street, built in 1823-4 and enlarged in 1850 has five bays, two tiers of arched windows, segmental porch on Tuscan columns and a three bay pediment.